Archaeology of Wales: Bronze Age Wales

 The Rhyd y Gors shield is large beaten copper alloy shield 67 cm wide dating from the 12th to the 10th century BC, which is currently held in the British Museum.
 The shield has twenty concentric ribs alternating with rows of bosses.
 The shield was discovered at Rhyd y Gors, Ceredigion and was donated to the British Museum by Sir Augustus Wollaston Frank in 1873.
 This shield is an example of early Bronze Age copper alloy use.
-The Llanwrthwl gold hoard including multiple Celtic golden torcs was discovered on the 21st of February 1954 in Case- gwyllt Bank on Talwrn Farm in Llanwrthwl.
+The Llanwrthwl gold hoard including multiple Celtic golden torcs was discovered on 21 February 1954 in Case- gwyllt Bank on Talwrn Farm in Llanwrthwl.
 Two golden torcs were found under two small stones below a very large stone of approximately 100 kg nearer the surface.
 Beneath the upper two torcs was another small stone above another two golden torcs.
 The marker stone suggests that these torcs were hidden with the intent of later retrieval.
 Almost 5 years later, a middle Bronze Age gold ring was discovered around 2.5 km away.

 Around 2000 BCE the use of bronze to make tools became common in Wales, superseding copper.
 During this period, the greatest archaeological evidence of human activity is through artefacts and burial sites, rather than settlement sites.
 These artefacts include many metalwork hoards, such as the Broadward hoard.
 Such artefacts also demonstrate the metallurgical capacities present in Bronze Age Wales, such as the sheet-gold working on the Mold Cape.
 This industry is also seen at the Great Orme, where copper was mined in the largest Bronze Age mine in the world.